firepinn/ha-zyxel-poe/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 Manage the Power-over-Ethernet functionality of ZyXEL switches.
 Because this functionality is not available via SNMP it will be performed over HTTP.
-Admin credentials are required.
+Admin password is required.

+## Acknowledgements

 This plugin is inspired by https://github.com/lukas-hetzenecker/home-assistant-zyxel-poe which should work for some other models

-# Compatibility
+## Compatibility

 Tested with: